uchechiobi/accessible_image_captioner/README.md

 ## 🔍 Overview

 “Accessible Image Captioner” lets a user upload an image and immediately receive a concise, human-readable description.
-All processing happens locally (no external API calls), illustrating Apple’s emphasis on privacy.
+All processing happens locally (no external API calls), illustrating emphasis on privacy.
 It uses a pretrained BLIP image-captioning model from Hugging Face and a Streamlit front end.

 **Key Objectives:**
 - Highlight **multimodal ML**: vision→language via a BLIP model